What Is an IP Address?

 Change your IP address

 Aside from using a VPN or proxy server, you can also manually change your IP address.
-We've covered the steps for changing your own IP address on iOS, Android, and Windows.
+Read our full guide to learn how to change your own IP address on iOS, Android, and Windows.

 +